HarshMohan14/northeastdreamz/ADMIN_PANEL_SETUP.md

       allow write: if true; // Allow writes (you may want to restrict this in production) }

+    // Allow read/write for packages
+    match /artifacts/{appId}/public/data/packages/{packageId} {
+      allow read: if true;  // Anyone can read packages allow write: if true; // Allow writes (you may want to restrict this in production) }

     // Deny all other access
     match /{document=**} {
       allow read, write: if false;